almereyda/awesome-starred/README.md

 ## Common Lisp

 - [information-artifact-ontology/IAO](https://github.com/information-artifact-ontology/IAO) - information artifact ontology
-- [atlas-engineer/nyxt](https://github.com/atlas-engineer/nyxt) - Nyxt - the internet on your terms.
+- [atlas-engineer/nyxt](https://github.com/atlas-engineer/nyxt) - Nyxt - the Internet on your terms.
 - [Shinmera/flow](https://github.com/Shinmera/flow) - Tools for the representation of graphs and flowcharts
 - [madnificent/wiki-backend](https://github.com/madnificent/wiki-backend) - Backend of a wiki based on mu.semte.ch
 - [mu-semtech/mu-project](https://github.com/mu-semtech/mu-project) - Basis for constructing a new project on top of mu.semte.ch